F4 Saudi Arabian Championship

-F4 Saudi Arabian Championship is a single-seater motorsport series based in Saudi Arabia.
-The series is run to the FIA's Formula 4 regulations and organized by Altawkilat Meritus.GP.
+The Aramco F4 Saudi Arabian Championship is a single-seater motorsport series based in Saudi Arabia.
+The Championship is the Kingdom’s official FIA-certified F4 series, delivered under the authority of the Saudi Automobile and Motorcycle Federation (SAMF).
+The series is promoted by ALTAWKILAT Motorsport.

-The inaugural season is held in 2024.
+The inaugural season was held in 2024, which was won by Federico Al Rifai.

 History

 Gerhard Berger and the FIA Singleseater Commission launched Formula 4 in March 2013.
 The goal of the Formula 4 was to make the ladder to Formula 1 more transparent.
 Besides sporting and technical regulations, costs are also regulated.
-A car to compete in this category may not exceed €30,000 and a single season in Formula 4 May not exceed €100,000.

 Format

-All weekends are due to run from Thursday to Saturday, with three 45-minute testing sessions on Thursday and an official free practice session on Friday ahead of two qualifying sessions.
-Then, the first race of the weekend simply uses the order from the first qualifying, while the third race on Saturday will uses the one from the second qualifying.
+All rounds run over two days, with one 40-minute testing session, one qualifying session and one race per day.

 Car

 The cars used in this series are Tatuus F4-T421 powered by an Autotecnica engine.
-As in the French F4 Championship and F4 Indian Championship, all vehicles compete under a single team, operated by the series organizer Altawkilat Meritus.GP.
+All cars compete under a single team, operated by Hitech Grand Prix under the Altawkilat Motorsport banner.